Book collecting: Prominent book collectors

-Book collecting in China
+In China

 The history of book collecting in China dates back over two millennia.
 An important effort to collect books in China was made during the early Han dynasty by the government, as many important books were burned during the Qin dynasty.
 From then on, book collecting began to flourish in China, particularly after the invention of block printing during the early Tang dynasty, with both imperial and private collections blooming throughout the country.
 However, the systematic study of book collecting began only during the Qing dynasty.